strong-config/node/README.md

 If any of this has happened to you, **`strong-config` is here to help!**

+`strong-config` allows you to:

 - Structure configs hierarchically by writing JSON or YAML.
 - Manage different configs for different environments.
 - Protect your secrets by applying strong cryptography.
 Encrypt secrets at rest and automatically decrypt them at runtime by integrating a key management service (KMS), e.g. [AWS KMS](https://aws.amazon.com/kms/) or [Google Cloud KMS](https://cloud.google.com/kms/).
-- Enforce arbitrary permission models provided by your KMS.
+- Enforce permission models provided by your KMS.
 Decide who can encrypt and decrypt configs for which environments.
-- Optionally validate them against a custom schema using [`json-schema`](https://json-schema.org/).
+- Optionally validate configuration against a custom schema defined using [`json-schema`](https://json-schema.org/).
 Also in CI.
 - Safeguard your configs by using git hooks.
 Make sure the configs are both valid and encrypted before committing and pushing them.